Help Center

 What can I ask?

-The Pinion MCP server exposes five tools that your AI can call automatically based on your question:
+The Pinion MCP server exposes six tools that your AI can call automatically based on your question:

-• Portfolio summary — total invested, current value, TVPI across direct investments and funds
+• Portfolio summary — total invested, current value, and TVPI across direct investments, venture funds, and equity grants (where included in MOIC)

-• List investments — all direct investments with MOIC, optionally filtered by status
+• List investments — all direct investments with MOIC and tags, optionally filtered by status or by tag label

 • List funds — all venture funds with NAV, distributions, and MOIC on called capital

-• Investment details — deep-dive on a single company: all rounds and recent AI-analyzed updates
+• Investment details — deep-dive on a single company: all rounds, recent AI-analyzed updates, and the full original text of each update

-• Recent investor updates — latest updates across the portfolio with sentiment, flags, and key metrics
+• Recent investor updates — latest updates across the portfolio with sentiment, flags, key metrics, and the full original text of each update

 Example prompts that work well: